CloudSecurityAlliance/Twitter-PlanB/README.md

 There are also a number of Python, go, etc. libraries for Mastodon and Twitter.

-# Setting up a custom account name/domain via web finger
+# Setting up a custom account name/domain via Webfinger

 Mastodon supports webfinger, which allows you to place a JSON text file on a web server and redirect @accoutname@domain.tld to whatever Mastodon account you want.
 The documentation is at https://docs.joinmastodon.org/spec/webfinger/